 Staying on Track

-We understand how important it is for you to take your PROCRIT® medication just as your doctor prescribed.
-Janssen CarePath provides ongoing support to help you stay on track with your PROCRIT® treatment.
+We understand how important it is for you to take your PROCRIT® as your doctor prescribed.
+That's why we've created some tools that may help you stay on track with your PROCRIT® treatment:

 Connecting with others in your community